|

 Elsewhere in Sudan, the US intends to warn both sides that offers of aid may be withdrawn if an agreement is not signed soon to end the North-South civil war.

-"We are not pleased with events of recent days.
+Meanwhile, the international community continues to issue idle threats Prime Minister Tony Blair said Monday the Sudanese government must end the violence in its western region of Darfur or face possible action by the United Nations.
+And the US continues its tough talk regarding Sudan's forced relocation of refugees "We are not pleased with events of recent days.
 The forced movement of the camp, we disapprove of," [Colin] Powell said, adding that he wanted the Sudanese government to show more flexibility on security arrangements in talks with Darfur rebels in Abuja, Nigeria.
+Pathetic.

-posted by Eugene Oregon at 9:24 AM
+Eugene Oregon at 9:24 AM

 Rorschach Test

-[A] map in which the sizes of states have been rescaled according to their population.
+Here is a "cartogram" of the election results put together by Michael Gastner, Cosma Shalizi, and Mark Newman from the University of Michigan (via Kevin Drum) A "cartogram" is [A] map in which the sizes of states have been rescaled according to their population.
 That is, states are drawn with a size proportional not to their sheer topographic acreage -- which has little to do with politics -- but to the number of their inhabitants, states with more people appearing larger than states with fewer, regardless of their actual area on the ground.
 Thus, on such a map, the state of Rhode Island, with its 1.1 million inhabitants, would appear about twice the size of Wyoming, which has half a million, even though Wyoming has 60 times the acreage of Rhode Island.
+The purple is used to adjust for the fact that the Republican Red on most maps skews the results since many of the "red" counties are counties in which only a slim majority voted Republican.
+They've accounted for this by using three colors - red, blue, and purple based on percentage of voters.

 Looks like American to me.

-posted by Eugene Oregon at 8:49 AM
+Eugene Oregon at 8:49 AM

 Attack on Reason